 - · Offside

 - · Held ball

 - Breaking

 - · Over a third

 - · Short pass

 - · Footwork

-- · Incorrect playing of the ball
+- · Incorrect playing of the ball/replayed ball

-- · Centre pass untouched in the Centre Third
+- · Centre pass untouched in the centre third

-- · Centre positioned incorrectly at Centre Pass
+- · Centre positioned incorrectly at centre pass

+- · Moving at toss up

-- · Using the goal post as a means of support
+- · Player in possession of ball, leaning on goal post

 NOTE: No player stands out of play.
-The Free Pass is awarded to a team where the infringement occurred.
+The free pass is awarded to a team where the infringement occurred.